-3.5.5.1 Transfer a user to a device
+3.6.5.1 Transfer a user to a device

-To transfer a single user or selected users to a device or devices,
+To transfer a single user or selected users to a device or devices:

-- 1. Click User in the shortcut pane. - 2.
-In the task pane, click Transfer Users to Device.
-This will open the Select a Device window.
+- Click User in the shortcut pane. - In the task pane, click Transfer Users to Device.
+This will open the Select a Device dialog box.

-- 3. Select a device or devices from the list on the left by clicking the checkboxes next to device names. - 4.
-Click a user name (you can hold down the Ctrl key while selecting multiple users). - 5.
-If desired, click the checkbox to overwrite users with different information. - 6.
-Click Transfer to Device to send the user information to the selected devices.
+- Select a device or devices from the list on the left by clicking the checkboxes next to device names. - Click a user name (you can hold down the Ctrl key while selecting multiple users). - If desired, click the checkbox to overwrite users with different information.
+5. - Click Transfer to Device to send the user information to the selected devices.